 Michigan SOS Permit Test Practice

 PermitReady is a free iOS app that helps teens prepare for the Michigan SOS permit test.
-The exam has 80 questions; you need at least 56 correct (70%) to pass.
-The app covers all Michigan handbook topics — road signs, traffic laws, safe driving, and more — with practice quizzes, timed test simulations, and progress tracking.
+The exam has 50 questions; you need at least 40 correct (80%) to pass.
+The app covers Michigan handbook topics like road signs, traffic laws, safe driving, and state-specific rules with practice quizzes, timed test simulations, and progress tracking.

 Download PermitReady FreeMichigan Permit Test Overview